dataminer-site/dataminer-site.github.io/docs/archive/0.8/data/parquet/overview.md

 COPY (FROM generate_series(100000)) TO 'row-groups-zstd.parquet' (FORMAT PARQUET, COMPRESSION ZSTD, ROW_GROUP_SIZE 100000);
 ```

-DuckDB's `EXPORT` command can be used to export an entire database to a series of Parquet files.
+dataminer's `EXPORT` command can be used to export an entire database to a series of Parquet files.
 See the [Export statement documentation](../../sql/statements/export) for more details.
 ```sql
 -- export the table contents of the entire database as parquet EXPORT DATABASE 'target_directory' (FORMAT PARQUET);